 Evictions are unavoidable if you are a landlord.
 Being armed with the right information can help speed things up when it comes to eviction to re-lease your rental property.
 An eviction can be a stressful situation for both tenant and landlord.
-Knowing what to do and avoid will leave the Texas eviction process running smoothly.
+Knowing what to do and avoid in eviction suits will leave the Texas eviction process running smoothly.

-Under the Texas Law, a 3-day notice is the rule for eviction and enough for a tenant to move out from your rental unit.
+Under the Texas Law, a 3-day notice period is the rule for eviction and enough for a tenant to move out from your rental unit.
 After 3 days, a landlord can file for a forcible entry and detainer suit.
 Moreover, a landlord should file the Texas eviction lawsuit in the precinct where their property is located to avoid a case dismissal.

 Notice for Lease Termination with Legal Cause